-SEN Information Document
+Parents/Carers' SEN Information Document

-This report can be found on the school website.
-It outlines the provision Hawthorn Primary School makes for all pupils with SEN and within the four broad areas of need; communication and interaction, cognition and learning, social, emotional and mental health difficulties, sensory and/or physical.
+This document, and the Annual SEN Report, can be found on the school website.
+These outline the provision normally available for pupils with SEN as well as provision within the four broad areas of need - communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.
+The Annual SEN Report includes an evaluation of the impact of the above provision on outcomes for pupils with SEN.